Zyraxes

-Earlier, Antonius Hybrida, the governor of Moesia, was defeated beneath the walls of Histria in 61 BC.
-The Getae under Zyraxes and the bastarnae of Scythia were allied with the Histrians, but it seems that the main victors of this conflict were the Getae, as they were the keepers of the battle trophies and brought them back to Genucla, Zyraxes' capital.
+Earlier, Antonius Hybrida, the governor of Moesia, led his army into Zyraxes’ kingdom, part of which extended into eastern Moesia, but he was defeated beneath the walls of Histria in 61 BC.

+The Getae under Zyraxes, together with the Bastarnae of Scythia, were allied with the Histrians; however, the primary victors of the conflict appear to have been the Getae, for they claimed the battle trophies and carried them back to Genucla, Zyraxes’ capital.

 The trophies were recovered by Marcus Licinius Crassus when he attacked the Genucla fortress, situated somewhere on the bank of the Danube, in 28 BC.
-Zyraxes knew well enough that he could not hold on his own and retreated across the Danube to the Bastarnae (Scythians), with whom he was allied, while also taking the treasure with him.
-The fortress fell in his absence, after a brief but hard siege.
+Zyraxes knew he could not withstand the enemy alone, so he withdrew across the Danube to the Bastarnae (Scythians), with whom he shared both alliances and territorial influence, taking his treasure with him.
+In his absence, the fortress fell after a short but fierce siege.